projectara/bootrom-tools/README.md

 into a flashable image:

     nuttx2ffff

-This will create an unsigned (aka "untrusted") image in the same folder as the nuttx executable.
-If you want to package a specific build image in `$NUTTXROOT/build/<your_build>/images`, use:
+This will create an unsigned image in the same folder as the nuttx executable.
+If you want to package a specific build image in `$NUTTXROOT/build/<defconfig>/images`, use:

-    nuttx2ffff --build=your_build
+    nuttx2ffff --build=<defconfig>

 ### Manually Packaging Your Nuttx Image